Sjambok: Cultural depictions

+The novel The Grass Is Singing by Doris Lessing describes how sjamboks were used by white farmers in Southern Rhodesia as a symbol of authority and to physically subdue the native workers.

 In Willard Price's Elephant Adventure, the cruel Arab slaver known as the Thunder Man enjoys flogging captives with a sjambok made from hippopotamus hide.

 In the novel V. by Thomas Pynchon the Sjambok is a major feature in the narrative of the Herero Wars, where it serves as a symbol for the violence and sexual perversion of the German and European colonizers.